H.R. 3340: Modernizing Access to Our Public Oceans Act

 NOAA and the Commerce Department

-They would have the main workload: create standards in 31 months, launch the website in 4 years, coordinate with other agencies, and keep key data current.
+They carry the workload: build standards in 31 months, launch the website in 4 years, coordinate with other agencies, and keep the key data current.

 Other federal agencies with ocean data

-Interior, Agriculture, Defense, Energy, EPA, the Coast Guard, the Army Corps, and other federal offices would need to coordinate so their databases can work together.
+Interior, Agriculture, Defense, Energy, EPA, the Coast Guard, and the Army Corps would need to coordinate so their databases can work together.

-Their confidential business information is specifically protected from public release under the bill's mapping system.
+Their proprietary business information is specifically walled off from public release under the bill's mapping system.

-The bill promises more visibility into offshore rules, but not immediately.
-You would still be waiting up to 4 years for the public website, assuming the deadlines are met.
+The bill promises more visibility into offshore rules, but not quickly.
+Even if the deadlines hold, the public website is up to 4 years away.

 On the Record